 Consuming too much of the stuff can lead to stomach problems and nasty side effects, so it’s worth assessing your eating habits and deciding whether you need additional supplements or not.
-Avoid taking in too much iron!
+Avoid taking in too much of this mineral!

-Whether you decide that you need extra supplements or not, it’s definitely an essential part of your diet.
-Iron helps your blood to carry oxygen around your body, and is especially crucial for menstruating women.
+Whether you decide that you need extra vegan iron supplements or not, it’s definitely an essential part of your diet.
+It helps your blood to carry oxygen around your body, and is especially crucial for menstruating women.

 According to Azmina Govindji, an award-winning dietician, nutritionist and broadcaster:

 “Lots of blood loss during periods can mean your iron levels are compromised.
-Women absorb iron more efficiently than men for this reason, but if you’re not eating enough iron-rich foods (for example if you’re on a vegan diet), you may benefit from an iron supplement.”
+Women absorb iron more efficiently than men for this reason, but if you’re not eating enough iron-rich foods (for example if you’re on a vegan diet), you may benefit from a supplement.”